oaleynik/nwjs-autoupdater/README.md

-*Tiny go lang app, which can be bundled with your NWJS application (actually, any application) and used for "autoupdates."*
+*Tiny golang app, which can be bundled with your NWJS application (actually, any application) and used for "autoupdates."*

 ### Problem